Polyglot Prompt: Multilingual Multitask PrompTraining: Experiment Setup

-\paragraph{Training} The \textit{PolyPrompt} model proposed in this paper is based on mT5 \cite{linting2021mt5}, a multilingual variant of T5 \cite{colin2020t5}.
-Our experiments study the mT5-base version \cite{wolf2020transformers} with $580$ million parameters.
-For all experiments, we use token limits of size $512$ and $64$ for input and output sequences, respectively.
-All models have a learning rate of $1e-4$, the batch size is set to $18$, and are trained for $20$ epochs.
-During training, checkpoints are saved every $1,000$ steps.
-The model with the best performance on the validation set will be selected.
+\paragraph{Parameters} The \textit{PolyPrompt} model is built on the mT5 \cite{linting2021mt5} base version \cite{wolf2020transformers} with 580 million parameters.
+We used token limits of size $512$ and $64$ for input and output sequences, respectively.
+All models have a learning rate of $1e-4$, with the batch size set to $18$, and were trained for $20$ epochs.
+During training, checkpoints were saved every $1,000$ steps.
+The model with the best performance on the validation set was selected.

-Some datasets have a large number of training samples, such as the sentence pair classification task XNLI has $4.5$ million samples.
-To reduce the expensive computational cost in our experiments, we sample $3,000$ samples per language for $7$ target datasets from $4$ tasks for all evaluated models.
-For the expanding tasks, we randomly select $5,000$ samples for each expanding dataset as the training set for that task.
+\paragraph{Training Data Construction} Some datasets have a large number of training samples, for example, XNLI has $4.5$ million training samples.
+To reduce the expensive computational cost of our experiments, we randomly sampled $3,000$ samples from the training set for each language of the target datasets, and $5,000$ samples from each expanding dataset.
+These selected samples will serve as the training set for multilingual multitask prompt training with different experiment scenarios.

-\paragraph{Evaluation Metric} In this paper, we study $7$ different multilingual datasets covering $4$ NLP tasks whose evaluation metrics are summarized in Tab.~\ref{tab:task}.
-The metric accuracy is used for XNLI, PAWS-X, MLDOC, and MARC, while F1 \cite{chen2004statistical} and exact match (EM) \cite{Pranav2016SQuAD2} are employed for XQuAD, TyDiQA, and MLQA.
+\paragraph{Experimental Scenario} We consider three experimental scenarios: (1) \textbf{In-language training}, fine-tuned on golden data in all target languages.
+Like \citet{pmlr-v119-hu20b}, we use the translations from English released by \citet{pmlr-v119-hu20b} as the golden training samples for the target language for the XQuAD, MLQA, XNLI, and PAWS-X datasets, which have only English training sets.
+(2) \textbf{Cross-lingual zero-shot transfer} \cite{pmlr-v119-hu20b}, where the model is fine-tuned only on the training set in English.
+(3) \textbf{Cross-task \& cross-lingual zero-shot transfer}, where a model is evaluated on tasks and languages that did not appear in its training dataset.